NHOrus/srwq-compilation/episode-16.md

 "Ahoy, Miss Loveless!
 How go things!"
 Brooklyn shouts up to her.

 She turns and climbs down to the small group.
-"Mr Luckfi...no, Brooklyn.
+"Mr Luckfi... no, Brooklyn.
 I'm feeling fine, thank you very much.
 And...
 I haven't been introduced to you two yet."

 "I'm Ibis, and this is Latooni.
 We're glad to meet y-"